 4103 is module logging — parameters and module member calls.
 4104 is script block logging — the actual code text.
 4103 tells you that Invoke-WebRequest was called with a particular URL parameter; 4104 tells you the full surrounding script.
 Both are useful; 4104 is the higher-signal of the two for hunting.

-Why are some 4104 events flagged as Warning level?
+Why are some Event ID 4104 events flagged as Warning level?

 PowerShell promotes a 4104 to Warning when the parser detects content matching its built-in suspicious-strings list (encoded commands, known reflection patterns, AMSI bypass strings).
 Filtering on LevelDisplayName = 'Warning' is a cheap pre-filter that surfaces the highest-value events without any custom regex.